Duality between S^2 P^4 and the Double Quintic Symmetroid: Introduction

-To clarify the previous construction, let us note that $\Hes$ is the determinantal hypersurface of degree $n+1$.
-We call this as {\it symmetroid} in this paper.
-When $n$ is even, we will define the double covering $\hcoY\to \Hes$ branched along the rank $\leq (n-1)$ locus of $\Hes$ (Proposition \ref{cla:double}).
-We call this covering as {\it double symmetroid}. $\hcoY$ is singular for $n\geq 4$ but still has nice properties in view of the minimal model program (Proposition \ref{cla:ZY}).
-We denote by $\hcoY\cap\mP(L)$ the pull-back of $\Hes\cap\mP(L)$ under $\hcoY\to \Hes$.
-We show that $Y=\hcoY\cap\mP(L)$ is a Calabi-Yau variety in general (Proposition \ref{prop:CYgen}), and is smooth when $n=4$.
-Moreover, at the end of Subsection \ref{subsection:PartV}, we show that it coincides with the double covering Calabi-Yau threefolds previously found when $n=4$.
+To clarify the relations to the previous construction, let us note that $\Hes$ is the determinantal hypersurface of degree $n+1$.
+We call $\Hes$ \textit{symmetroid} in this paper.
+When $n$ is even, we will define the double covering $\hcoY\to\Hes$ branched along the rank $\leq(n-1)$ locus of $\Hes$ (Proposition \ref{cla:double}).
+We call $\hcoY$ \textit{double symmetroid}. $\hcoY$ is singular for $n\geq4$ but still has nice properties in view of the minimal model program (Proposition \ref{cla:ZY}).
+We denote by $\hcoY\cap\mP(L)$ the pull-back of $\Hes\cap\mP(L)$ under $\hcoY\to\Hes$.
+We show that $Y=\hcoY\cap\mP(L)$ is a Calabi-Yau variety in general (Proposition \ref{prop:CYgen}), and is smooth when $n=4$ as studied in the previous work.

 The recent proposal in \cite{HPD1,HPD2}, called homological projective duality, describes the Mukai's construction in terms of the derived category of coherent sheaves and a suitable decomposition (Lefschetz decomposition) of it.
 More generally, for a singular variety, the proposal deals with the so-called noncommutative resolution which is a full subcategory of the derived category of a suitable resolution of the singularities.
-The classical examples of the Fano threefolds of genus $7,8, 9,10$ due to Mukai, which are related to some nice homogeneous spaces, are described in this framework \cite{HypSec}.
+The classical examples of the Fano threefolds of genus $7,8,9,10$ due to Mukai, which are related to some nice homogeneous spaces, are described in this framework \cite{HypSec}.
 Also the homological projective dual of the Grassmann variety ${\rm G}(2,7)$ was shown to be the noncommutative resolution of its projective dual variety $\mathrm{Pf}(7)$, the Pfaffian variety \cite{HPD2}.
 Under this duality, two Calabi-Yau threefolds are obtained \cite{BC,HPD2} as suitable linear sections in a similar way to the above.
 While we can observe many similarities between our case and the Grassmann-Pfaffian case, there are also many dis-similarities between the two.
 One important difference we should note is that $\chow$ as well as $\hcoY$ are not homogeneous spaces although they admit natural quasi-homogeneous $\SL(n)$ actions.

 In this article, we make a first step toward formulating the new geometry appeared in the previous work within the framework of the homological projective duality.